krebor/DevOpsLab/README.md

 **-- NEXT ENTRIES ARE WORK IN PROGRESS AND DO NOT OFFER A COMPLETE SOLUTION --**

-Last piece of configuration which we need to perform on the TeamCity server is to configure an SSH Exec build step in our **Deploy** build configuration, which will execute the Ansible Playbook, which will enable further deployment to the Client machine.
-This could also be achieved by creating a separate third build configuration within TeamCity.
+Last piece of configuration which we need to perform on the TeamCity server is to configure an SSH Exec build step in our **Deploy** build configuration, which will execute the required bash script and/or Ansible commands, which will enable further deployment to the Client machine.

 ### Ansible